 Regarding products and services, CPALL strived to become "All Convenience" by focusing on adapting to satisfy the needs of customers.
-The company has developed food and beverage products and continually adding new product menus, together with promoting products from Thai farmers, including vegetables, fresh fruits or processed agricultural products to sell both at 7-Eleven stores and online channels according to sustainability strategy which received great feedback from customers who looking for convenience, fast, value of product as well as good nutrition in their daily life.
+The Company has developed food and beverage products and continually adding new product menus, together with promoting products from Thai farmers, including vegetables, fresh fruits or processed agricultural products to sell both at 7-Eleven stores and online channels according to sustainability strategy which received great feedback from customers who looking for convenience, fast, value of product as well as good nutrition in their daily life.
 In 2022, food and beverage products accounted for 73.9 percent of sales mix, while non-food items (excluding phone cards) accounted for 26.1 percent.
-The sales mix of food and beverage products increased from the previous year due to the change of consumer behavior, together with the launch of new products with the promotion of the food and beverage categories which able to attract more customers and it reflected being "All Convenience" store for all customer groups.
+The sales mix of food and beverage products with the promotion of the food and beverage categories which able to attract more customers and it reflected being "All Convenience" store for all customer groups.

 In 2022, the convenience store business had total sales revenue and service income of Baht 354,973 million, increased by Baht 64,745 million or 22.3 percent YoY.
 In 2022, SSSG was at 15.9 percent with average sales per store per day at amount of Baht 76,582, along with average spending per ticket at Baht 84 and there were 916 customers per store per day.
 The economic situation in the country began to recover, in addition, the number of both Thai and foreign tourists began to increase steadily, resulted in an increase in economic activities.
 From the aforementioned situation, the convenience store business has adjusted its strategic plan to be in line with the changing situation with regards to the preservation of the existing customer base and expanding to new customer base by launching new products and offering attractive promotions as well as adding distribution channels.
 7-Eleven products can now be accessed through different channels and platforms under the concept of a convenient.
-Customer can access through physical stores, vending machine, as well as online platform i.e. 7-delivery application which is an on-demand delivery and ALL Online, supermarket near your place, also ShopAt 24, all of online channels were offered customers with alternative option to order and deliver products to the destination according to the customer's choice.
+Customer can access through physical stores, vending machine, as well as online platform i.e. 7-delivery which is an on-demand delivery and ALL Online, small supermarket near your place, also ShopAt 24, all of online channels were offered customers with alternative option to order and deliver products to the destination according to the customer's choice.
 This strategy has been well received from existing and new customers.